 - A line spacing of at least 1.5 is required.

-- The right, top and bottom margins should be no less than 25mm.
+- Margins should be no less than 25mm.

 - Diagrams, maps, photographs, etc., interleaved in the text should be included in the page sequence and numbered accordingly.